SAP-samples/teched2022-DA160/exercises/ex01/README.md

 ## Summary

--> Now that you have learned blablabla ...
+-> Now that you have learned how to set up your account lets move forward to creating your first space.

 Continue to - [Exercise 02: Create Your first Space (mandatory)](../ex02/README.md)